Measurable bounded cohomology of measured groupoids: Introduction

 The notion of orbit equivalence can be weakened by requiring that the defining condition holds only when we restrict to two positive measure Borel subsets.
 In this case we say that two actions are \emph{weakly (or stably) orbit equivalent} (see again Example \ref{example_orbit_equivalence}).
 As shown in Furman' survey \cite{furman}, two essentially free ergodic probability measure preserving actions of finitely generated groups $\Gamma$ and $\Lambda$ are weakly orbit equivalent if and only if there exists a standard Borel $(\Gamma \times \Lambda)$-space $(\Omega,m)$ admitting two finite measure Borel fundamental domains, one for the $\Gamma$-action and the other one for the $\Lambda$-action.
 The latter condition defines an equivalence relation between finitely generated groups called \emph{measure equivalence}.
 It might be natural to ask if there is a way to classify all the groups appearing in a fixed measure equivalence class.
 Furman \cite{Furman99} proved that any finitely generated group $\Lambda$ which is measure equivalent to a higher rank lattice $\Gamma<G$, must be actually commensurable to a lattice of $G$, up to a finite kernel.
 A similar result was later extended by Bader, Furman and Sauer \cite{sauer:articolo} to the case of real hyperbolic lattices by introducing a technical integrability condition.
 Talking about measure equivalence rigidity theorems, they are worth mentioning the result proved by Monod and Shalom \cite{MonShal} for products of hyperbolic-like lattices, the paper by Kida \cite{kida1} about mapping class groups and the work by Alvarez and Gaboriau \cite{alvarez:gaboriau} about free products.

 An alternative point of view in the study of the dynamics of probability measure preserving actions comes from the theory of \emph{Borel equivalence relations}.
 Given a measure preserving action of a finitely generated group $\Gamma$ on a probability space $(X,\mu)$, we denote by $\calR_\Gamma \subset X \times X$ the \emph{orbital equivalence relation} whose classes are exactly the $\Gamma$-orbits.
-An orbit equivalence between two actions $\Gamma \curvearrowright X$ and $\Lambda \curvearrowright Y$ can be easily rewritten in terms of a measured isomorphism between the associated orbital equivalence relations $\calR_\Gamma$ and $\calR_\Lambda$.
+An orbit equivalence between two actions $\Gamma \curvearrowright X$ and $\Lambda \curvearrowright Y$ implies the existence of a measured isomorphism between the associated orbital equivalence relations $\calR_\Gamma$ and $\calR_\Lambda$.
 This simple idea suggests that one may translate the dynamical properties of the action in terms of the associated orbital equivalence relation.
-Following this line of investigation, we naturally land in the world of countable standard Borel equivalence relations, namely those ones with countable classes and defined on a standard Borel probability space.
+In this spirit we naturally land in the world of countable standard Borel equivalence relations, namely those ones with countable classes and defined on a standard Borel probability space.
 Feldmann and Moore \cite{feldman:moore} proved that any such relation $\calR$ is actually the orbital equivalence relation of some countable group.
 They also introduced a cohomology theory $\mathrm{H}^\bullet(\calR,T)$ with coefficients in an Abelian Polish group $T$.
 When the cohomological degree is one, we can actually extend the definition to any topological group $G$.
-Since a countable standard Borel relation is actually an orbital equivalence relation of some action $\Gamma \curvearrowright X$, $1$-cocycles boil down to Borel maps $c:\Gamma \times X \rightarrow G$ satisfying $c(\gamma_1\gamma_2,x)=c(\gamma_1,\gamma_2x)c(\gamma_2,x)$ for every $\gamma_1,\gamma_2 \in \Gamma$ and almost every $x \in X$.
+Since a countable standard Borel relation is actually an orbital equivalence relation of some action $\Gamma \curvearrowright X$, we can lift $1$-cocycles to Borel maps $c:\Gamma \times X \rightarrow G$ satisfying $c(\gamma_1\gamma_2,x)=c(\gamma_1,\gamma_2x)c(\gamma_2,x)$ for every $\gamma_1,\gamma_2 \in \Gamma$ and almost every $x \in X$.
+We denote by $\mathrm{H}^1(\Gamma \curvearrowright X,G)$ the quotient of $1$-cocycles modulo cohomology.